scaactk/PARA/Clus/GroupbyDoc/readme.txt

 python statistics.py    # this step is to run the script

 --------------------------for insert_clus_doc.py---------------------------------
-change the path to your target folde raw_path_size = r"D:\GithubRepository\PARA\Clus\20220911\test\Clus-DoC Results\DBSCAN Results\DBSCAN Results.xls"
+change the path to your target folder raw_path_size = r"D:\GithubRepository\PARA\Clus\20220911\test\Clus-DoC Results\DBSCAN Results\DBSCAN Results.xls"

 # run